pandao/flite.as/README.md

-# util.as
+# FLite.as
-A simple ActionScript 3.0 utility class.
+A simple ActionScript 3.0 class libraries for Flash/Flex (website) application.